-As the assembly continues, you may find it necessary to reprocess the clips, lengthen, shorten, filter, drop or rise in frequency etc. At this stage, be sure that it is not the software that is making the creative decisions.
+As the assembly continues, you may find it necessary to reprocess the clips [stems], lengthen, shorten, filter, drop or raise in frequency etc. Always be sure that it is not the software that is making the creative decisions.
 Spend a couple of days on a study.
 Work on other studies.
 Put the study away for a week or so, and then go back to it with fresh ears.